philipp-baumann/simplerspec-pedometron-article/README.md

 preprocessing wrapper targeted to spectral analysis.
 If you have ideas, just send me an email or interact via github.
 Last but not least, I would like to give a big thanks to my generous supervisor for providing me infinite freedom in my science bubble.
+A big thank goes also to my main advisor and many more part and full-time advisors.
 Working without constraints and waking up everyday with thinking “alright — what am I going to do today?” feels amazing.